mlupo19/Sketch.io-Desktop/README.md

 # SketchIOServer
-Server for Sketch.io, my clone of the game Skribbl.io
+Server and client for Sketch.io, my clone of the game Skribbl.io

 TODO:
 - add GUI for server